From the Earth to the Moon (miniseries): Production

 Many of the actors had opportunity to interact and form friendships with the real life astronauts they were portraying.
 Brett Cullen, who played Apollo 9 Command Module pilot and Apollo 15 commander David Scott, was invited to the Scott family home each time an episode he appeared in was first televised.
 Two short clips from the final scenes of Apollo 13 were used in "That's All There Is"; a splashdown sequence, and a view of the recovery ship USS Iwo Jima (portrayed by USS New Orleans).

 The original series was shot in Super 35, intended to be viewed on standard television sets of the time in 1.33:1 aspect ratio.
 With the proliferation of widescreen flat-panel TV sets the series was remastered in the 1.78:1 aspect ratio and re-released in 2005 as a 5-disc DVD box set.
 As is the case with most material shot in this format, the widescreen framing causes the loss (in some shots) of the top and bottom parts of the frames from the original broadcast, but reveals additional information on the left and right.
 This is not always noticeable because of careful transfer process, but in some scenes important details are lost.
 For example, in the first episode, when the Gemini 8 / Agena assembly is tumbling around in space with a stuck thruster, the thruster is not visible in the new widescreen version, as it is cut off by the top of the frame.
 Some captions have also been compromised.

 Parts of the miniseries were filmed at the Disney-MGM Studios (now Disney's Hollywood Studios) in Orlando, Florida.
 Scenes of the moonwalks were shot inside the blimp hangars on a former Marine base in Tustin, California.
 Approximately half the area inside was converted to the Moon's surface, with the remainder used to hold production trailers.
 To simulate lunar surface gravity, weather balloons filled with helium were attached to the backs of the actors playing the astronauts in the lunar extravehicular activity scenes, effectively reducing their weights to one-sixth.

 The score of "Spider" prominently features an imitation of the main title theme from the 1963 World War II movie The Great Escape, and Tom Kelly jokes about having a crew digging a tunnel out of the Grumman plant.
 The episode also featured a real Apollo Lunar Module (LM-13), which had been built for the Apollo 18 mission but was never used due to budget cuts.

+The show was first announced in 1995 after the success of the film Apollo 13, and it was a joint venture between Imagine Television, Clavius Base Productions (later evolved into Playtone) and HBO, and cost $50 million to produce, making it the most expensive television miniseries.